echewisi/task_management_app/README.md

 7. if you want to take a look at the django administartion table run the command: py manage.py createsuperuser. fill in credentials and headover to http://localhost:8000/admin in your webbrowser

+8. open another terminal and run: celery -A core worker --loglevel=info to initiate the celery worker and start sending reminder emails being set.

 ## note:
 if email doesnt seem to work: